Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Normally Open Relay Diagram

-In the above picture, you can see a normally open relay diagram, in which the relay’s high amperage circuit’s contacts are open and do not have a connection.
-By energizing the relay, the relay’s high amperage circuit’s contacts will change from an open to a closed state and create a path for the current to flow.
+In the above picture, you can see a 12v 4 pin normally open relay diagram, in which the relay’s high amperage route’s links are open and do not have a connection.
+By energizing the relay, the relay’s high amperage route’s links will change from an open to a closed state and create a path for the current to flow.

 How Do You Tell if a Relay is NO (Normally Open)